AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 to bar their way.

-The only immutable factor throughout the chain of the heroes' adventures is their personal life stories, with the implied unique characteristics, virtues and vices.
-However, a hero is not determined by the past nor discouraged by present defeats and the allure of fame, wealth and glory is always as bright as the stars.
+The only immutable factor throughout the chain of the heroes' adventures is their personal life stories, with the resulting unique characteristics, virtues and vices.
+However, a true hero is not determined by the past nor deterred by present transient defeats.
+The allure of fame, wealth and glory is the beacon that shines as bright as the stars in deep space.

 FAQ